panaversity/learn-applied-generative-ai-fundamentals/33_groq/readme.md

 [Groq and Llama Partnership](https://groq.com/meta-and-groq-continue-to-build-open-source-developer-ecosystem-as-llama-3-2-launches/)

+“I’m really excited to see Groq’s ultra-low-latency inference for cloud deployments of the Llama 3.1 models.
+This is an awesome example of how our commitment to open source is driving innovation and progress in AI…”

+Mark Zuckerberg

+Founder & CEO, Meta

 **Groq, Inc.** is an American technology company specializing in artificial intelligence (AI) and semiconductor technology.
 Founded in 2016 by former Google engineers, Groq develops AI accelerators known as the **Language Processing Unit (LPU)**.
 These LPUs are designed to enhance the performance of AI workloads, such as large language models, image classification, and predictive analysis².

 Groq's technology is known for its speed, efficiency, and scalability, making it a competitive player in the AI inference market.
 They offer both cloud and on-premises solutions for various AI applications¹.